priyanshudutta04/AI-Notes-Generation/README.md

 # AI Notes Generation
-AI notes generation from large pdfs using Hugging Face Transformers
+AI-Driven Notes Generation from Extensive PDFs Using Hugging Face Transformers
 <br>

 ## About